 This page provides links to all the operating achievement lists that I have on this site.
 I have for almost two decades maintained and published some of these lists in the printed media, while others are new efforts that are only possible because of the interactivity of the Web.
 My hope is that the visibility they lend to individuals' achievements will inspire others to do better than they are already doing.
 Let's put South Africa firmly on the Amateur Radio map!

 I'll expand this list to include others in due course.
 Keep coming back regularly.

 Each of these lists is only as good as the inputs I get.
 Please let me know if you spot errors or omissions, or if your own standings have changed.

 Once upon a time, I typed all the information of WAZS holders from the original register (a large tome kept by the SARL Awards Manager) into my computer.
 Later, Don Milner ZS6AQS helped to do the same for All Africa Award.
 These lists are shown below.
 In 2006, I handed them to Tjerk Lammers ZS6P, the SARL Awards Manager.
 We incorporated them into the SARL Awards Directory, which is available on the Web.
-The Directory is updated regularly.Holders of All Africa Award
+The Directory is regularly updated.Holders of All Africa Award

 Here are two things that I do maintain: A list of firsts in the All Africa Award programme and a list of firsts in the Worked All ZS awards programme.
-These lists are manually extracted from the SARL Awards Directory on a semi-regular basis.
+I manually extract these lists from the SARL Awards Directory on a semi-regular basis.
 There are some glaring holes which can be filled with relatively little effort, especially if your callsign starts with "ZR5" or "ZS5"!